harshaadeshmukh/VaultHub/README.md

 ✅ Nobody builds this from scratch — only you
 ✅ Combines cryptography + blockchain + distributed systems
 ✅ Closed vault ecosystem — no random link sharing
+✅ Open files securely inside vault — zero exposure
 ✅ Every share cryptographically tied to receiver identity ✅ Real alternative to Google Drive / Dropbox
-✅ You understand HOW IPFS works by building it yourself ✅ Resume/portfolio → no interviewer has seen this before ✅ Every concept learnt = industry-level backend skill ✅ Can be turned into a real product / startup 🚀
+✅ You understand HOW IPFS works by building it yourself ✅ Resume / portfolio → no interviewer has seen this before ✅ Every concept learnt = industry-level backend skill ✅ Can be turned into a real product / startup 🚀
 ```